decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 - `calculate_domain` and `calculate_challenge` as defined in (#domain-calculation) and (#challenge-calculation) correspondingly.
 - `serialize`, `signature_to_octets`, `octets_to_signature`, `proof_to_octets`, `octets_to_proof` and `octets_to_pubkey` as defined in (#serialization).

 Each core operation will accept a vector of `generators` (points of G1) and optionally, a vector of `messages`.
 The generators MUST be unique and pseudo-random i.e., with no known relationship to each other.
 See (#defining-new-generators) for more details.
 Each message is represented as a scalar value.
 See (#messages-to-scalars) for ways to map a message to a scalar and the corresponding security requirements.

-Additionally, all core operations accept the Signer's public key (`PK`) as well as an optional octet string representing an Interface identifier (`api_id`).
+Furthermore, all core operations accept the Signer's public key (`PK`) as well as an optional octet string representing an Interface identifier (`api_id`).
 Additional inputs, will be described before each of one of the procedures.

 **Note** Some of the utility functions used by the core operations of this section could fail (ABORT).
 In that case, the calling operation MUST also immediately abort.